prethink/Cs2Telegram/README.md

 - Server message *(Only for admins)
 -  Players info *(Only for admins)
    * Actions with players

+### Commands in server
+!tgreport [message] - Send a message to the administrators of the server on Telegram.

 ### Startup Instructions
 1. Create a new bot on BotFather and obtain the token.
 [Create Telegram Chatbot](https://sendpulse.com/knowledge-base/chatbot/telegram/create-telegram-chatbot)